 No, I’m not hiring Guy Fieri to take us on a tour of restaurants that serve real food across the nation…although maybe that should go on my bucket list!

-We traveled for a long drive over Memorial Day weekend this year, and packed our own food road trip food (and have even made dinner in the hotel room before) so we could eat healthy while away from home
+We traveled for a long drive over Memorial Day weekend this year, and packed our own food road trip food (and have even made dinner in the hotel room before and packed a camping meal plan) so we could eat healthy while away from home.

 5 Reasons to Pack a Meal When Traveling